Fact Sheet - Managing access to audio visual information under the GIPA Act

 The object of the GIPA Act is to open government information, including AV information, to the public.
 Agencies are able to provide access via a number of pathways.
 In each pathway the public interest test in Part 2, Division 2 of the GIPA Act applies.
 Agencies are authorised to make government information publicly available unless there is an overriding public interest against disclosure of the information.

-Proactive release – This may include, for example, an agency choosing to release CCTV for public safety reasons or the release of footage for a particular agency event or announcement.
+Proactive release –This may include, for example, an agency choosing to release CCTV for public safety reasons or the release of footage for a particular agency event or announcement.

 Informal release – agencies are authorised to release government information in response to a request that is not an access application unless there is an overriding public interest against disclosure of the information.
-This may include release of AV material to a third party or release of AV information to a person who has requested information relating to themself.
+This may include release of AV material to a third party or release of AV information to a person who has requested information relating to them.

 Using this pathway allows agencies to release information subject to any reasonable conditions that the agency thinks fit to impose.
-However, agencies should recognise and address the risk that the recipient may not comply with conditions, or may inadvertently release un-redacted material.
+However, agencies should recognise and address the risk that the recipient may not comply with conditions or may inadvertently release un-redacted material.
 If the main motivation for using this pathway is cost or lack of technological capability, a recent decision by NCAT acknowledges an alternative approach via formal request.

 Formal release – a person who makes an access application for government information has a legally enforceable right to be provided access to the information in accordance with Part 4 of the GIPA Act unless there is an overriding public interest against disclosure of the information.
 This may include release of AV information that concerns a particular function of the agency or a public official.